tuckercr1/HelloEnclara/README.md

 ### TL;DR
 This is a C# program that will accept a paragraph as an input and display the number of palindrome words, palindrome sentences, unique words, and list all words that contain a letter input by the user.
 To run it, clone the repo into VS code and click "Start" or press "F5".
 When prompted, input a paragraph and optionally input a letter to use to search for words containing that letter.
 ### What Is HelloEnclara?
 HelloEnclara is a C# solution written for a coding assessment.
+The solution was completed using VS code 2019 community edition.
+To run the solution, copy the repo url and clone it to your VS code IDE.
+From there, either press the "Start" button or press "F5".

+### What does it do?
-The solution was required to be completed using VS code and take in a paragraph as an input and perform the following actions:
+It was required to take in a paragraph as an input and perform the following actions:
 - 1. Give the number of palindrome words.
 - 2. Give the number of palindrome sentences.
 - 3. List the unique words of a paragraph with the count of the word instance.